ezachrisen/indigo/guide.md

 Finally, we iterated through the list of results to determine the action for each type of communications.

-Now, if each department wants to have their own honors rule, it's easy: read a list of rules from a database, add them to the root rule and evaluate.
+With Indigo, if each department wants to have their own honors rule, it's easy: read a list of rules from a database, add them to the root rule and evaluate.

-In the next few sections we'll dig deeper into the ``Results`` struct and look at ways to visualize rules and results.
+In the next few sections we'll dig deeper into the ``Rule`` and ``Results`` structs and how to visualize parent/child relationships.

 ## Visualizing the root rule